Speed limit could drop on deadly stretch of March Road | CBC News

 Neil Thomson, president of the Kanata Beaverbrook Community Association, called safety on the stretch of road a "chronic problem," particularly for cyclists.

-He witnessed the aftermath of a highly-publicized 2009 collision on March Road just north of the stretch where the driver of a van struck five cyclists, seriously injuring four.
+He witnessed the aftermath of a highly-publicized 2009 collision on March Road just north of this stretch where the driver of a van struck five cyclists, seriously injuring four.

 "That was a big wake-up call," said Thomson, noting the area has only become busier with new development drawing more traffic.